-- Creation by Government of the Nuclear Decommissioning Authority (NDA) to lead the overall management and direction for civil legacy clean-up, valued at £50Bn; - The Government's announced policy on Keeping the Nuclear Option Open (KNOO) pending a decision needed within the next few years on replacement of the current nuclear reactors retiring from service.
-The Secretary of State for Business, Enterprise and Regulatory Reform has now (Jan 2008) laid out the plans for a new fleet of nuclear reactors, - Maintenance of the naval nuclear propulsion programme (NNPP) required by MoD and construction of the new Astute nuclear powered fleet; - UK contribution via the EU fusion programme to the International Thermonuclear Experimental Reactor (ITER).
-Historically the fission and fusion programmes have been pursued independently but for the future there is significant potential for closer collaboration.
+- Creation by Government of the Nuclear Decommissioning Authority (NDA) to lead the overall management and direction for civil legacy clean-up and select a site suitable for geological disposal of radioactive waste, valued at over £70Bn; - The Government granting planning permission for the development of Hinkley Point C following the selection of eight sites for new nuclear power plants. ' - Maintenance of the naval nuclear propulsion programme (NNPP) required by MoD and construction of the new Astute nuclear powered fleet; - UK contribution via the EU fusion programme to the International Thermonuclear Experimental Reactor (ITER).
+Historically the fission and fusion programmes have been pursued independently but there is significant potential for closer collaboration.